 If at all possible, Mega Aerodactyl is the best Pokémon to bring to this fight.
 This Flying and Rock type can do more damage to Mega Charizard Y than any other counter and it will boost all other Rock types on the field.
 It resists Fire and Flying type damage and has no weaknesses Mega Charizard Y can exploit.
 Rock Throw and Rock Slide are the moves you'll want your Mega Aerodactyl to know.

 If you want to mount an Electric based offensive or if you simply don't have the Mega Energy to bring along Mega Aerodactyl, Mega Ampharos is the next best bet.
-It's an Electric and Dragon type, so it will resist Fire and Flying type damage, but Mega Charizard Y's Dragon type moves will hit for super effective damage.
+It's an Electric and Dragon type, so it will resist Fire and Flying type damage, but Mega Charizard Y's Dragon type move will hit for super effective damage.
 Its best moves for this raid are Volt Switch and Power Gem but Zap Cannon can also work well and is generally more useful for Ampharos to know.

 Although Water type Pokémon should generally only be back ups against Mega Charizard Y, Mega Blastoise makes an exception to this rule - especially if it's raining.
 The sheer stat boost Blastoise gets from Mega Evolving earns it a place in the excellent counters.
 Even better, if you coordinate with your Raiding party to also bring along Water type Pokémon, they will all be boosted by Mega Blastoise.
 As a pure Water type, Mega Blastoise takes reduced damage from Fire type attacks and can take a solid chunk out of Mega Charizard Y's HP with Water Gun and Hydro Cannon.